 Under Art.
 15.17(a), there is no "unnecessary delay" when officers do not immediately bring an arrestee before the first available magistrate.
 See Jenkins v.
 State, 912 S.W.2d 793, 807 (Tex.
 Crim.
 App.
 1995).
 In Jenkins, there was no unnecessary delay when the officers first brought the arrested person before a magistrate approximately sixteen hours after his arrest even though a magistrate had been available at an earlier time.
 Id.
 Moreover, "failure to bring an arrested person before a magistrate in a timely manner will not invalidate a confession unless there is proof of causal connection between the delay and confession."
 Cantu v.
 State, 842 S.W.2d 667, 680 (Tex.
 Crim.
 App.
 1992).
+Failing to bring a defendant before a magistrate investigation continues to be conducted following the arrest also does not constitute unnecessary delay.
+Gonzalez v.
+State, 616 S.W.3d 585, 594 (Tex.
+Crim.
+App.
+2020).

-A defendant's Sixth Amendment right to counsel "attaches," i.e. begins, when he is brought before a magistrate, informed of the charges against him, and that his liberty is subject to restriction.
+A defendant's Sixth Amendment right to counsel "attaches," i.e., begins, when he is brought before a magistrate, informed of the charges against him, and that his liberty is subject to restriction.
 Rothgery v.
-Gillespie Cnty., 554 U.S. 191, 210 (2008).
+Gillespie Cnty., 554 U.S. 191, 213 (2008).
 The accused is entitled to the presence of counsel at any critical stage that occurs thereafter.
 Id. at 212.
 Custodial interrogation is one such critical stage.
 Pecina v.
 State, 361 S.W.3d 68, 78 n.
 40 (Tex.
 Crim.
 App.
 2012).

-The right to counsel during custodial interrogation is also protected by prophylactic measures stemming from the Fifth

-Amendment right against self-incrimination.
+The right to counsel during custodial interrogation is also protected by prophylactic measures stemming from the Fifth Amendment right against self-incrimination.
 Montejo v.
-Louisiana, 556 U.S. 778, 794 (2009).
-The Fifth Amendment right to interrogation counsel is both narrower and broader than the Sixth Amendment right to trial counsel; it only applies to custodial interrogations, but it applies to all suspects in custodial interrogation, even those against whom formal proceedings have not commenced.
+Louisiana, 556 U.S. 778, 794-795 (2009).
+The Fifth Amendment right to interrogation counsel is both narrower and broader than the Sixth Amendment right to trial counsel; it only applies to custodial interrogations, but it applies to all suspects in custodial interrogation, even those against whom formal proceedings have commenced.
 Id. at 795.
 Otherwise, they are the same with respect to custodial interrogations.
-Pecina, 361 S.W.3d at 76-77 ("Once formal adversary proceedings begin, the Sixth Amendment right to counsel applies in exactly the same way as the Fifth Amendment right applies to custodial interrogation").
+Pecina, 361 S.W.3d at 76-77 ("Once formal adversary proceedings begin, the Amendment right to counsel applies in exactly the same way as the Fifth Amendment right applies to custodial interrogation").